distanceworkshops/distanceworkshops.github.io/widening-participation.md

 To apply, please email the workshop instructor listed under “Enquiries” on the workshop information page (linked from https://workshops.distancesampling.org/) with your CV and a short document (maximum one page) outlining your work and how this training will enhance it, and describing your need for a scholarship.
 Please include a statement to confirm that you are a national of and also work in an eligible country (see below for eligibility).
 For online workshops, please also include a statement confirming that you have access to internet connection and computing facilities sufficient for videoconferencing (Skype, Teams, Zoom, etc).
 Information you send us will be treated as confidential.

-The closing date for applications is given on the workshop information page
+The closing date for applications is given on the workshop information page linked from https://workshops.distancesampling.org/.

 ## Award criteria